 If this wasn't the type of brownie you were looking for - scroll below and see the full list of Italian cakes I have on my site.

-The questions and substitutions are below.
+There's questions and substitutions in the section below.

 * 1/2 cup (1 stick) softened butter